gsamokovarov/jump/README.md

 ```

 If we didn't expect this result, instead of another search term, typing **j**
-without any arguments will instruct **jump** to go the second best match.
+without any arguments, will instruct **jump** to go to the second-best match.

 ```bash
 $ j